-The Department of Government and Politics recruits highly qualified students, and admits only a limited number of the strongest applicants.
+The Department of Government and Politics recruits highly qualified students, and admits only a limited number of the strongest applicants for our PhD program.
 The Admissions Committee rarely grants provisional or conditional admission to the graduate program.
-Because the Department admits a very limited number of M.A. applicants, students whose ultimate objective is the Ph.D. should apply for direct admission to the program.
 Admission is granted only for the Fall semester.

 A completed application must include the following items: